 The school does not consider this to be a subject in isolation, or an area of the curriculum in its own right; neither does the school consider it solely under the umbrellas of either Science or RE.
 Knowledge in this delicate area is part of the gradual process of growing up, and is a partnership between home and school.
 A very wide programme which covers Education for Personal Relationships is part of the curriculum, and includes those aspects of sex education which are relevant to children of primary school age.
 The school has a full Policy Statement which you can read if you wish.
-Please ask for a copy in the school office.
+Please ask for a copy in the school office or acces the information via the school website.